slcorp/RTView-ClearBlade/README.md

 	This will take you to the RTData Server List page in which you will create a connection to your RTView data server.

 * Click on the Add Server button.
+If you have already created a data server connection, named CLEARBLADE-IOT-SERVER in the previous section, simply edit the existing entry.

 * For Name, type:
-IOT-DEMO-SERVER
+CLEARBLADE-IOT-SERVER

 * For Host/URL, type:
 http://iot-demo-server.slsandbox.com/rtvquery

 * Click on Save Added Servers.

-* To test the connection, click on the green magnifying glass next to the IOT-DEMO-SERVER.
+* To test the connection, click on the green magnifying glass next to the CLEARBLADE-IOT-SERVER.
 	This will bring up the RTView DataServer - Cache Tables dialog.
 	You should see "Connected" under Connection Status.
 	You should also see the ClearBladeCache in the CacheTable.